Rattlesnake Hills: Yakima Fold Belt

+Landslide

+Vegetation on the north side of Rattlesnake Ridge in the Hanford Reach National Monument in Benton County.

+A large but slow-moving landslide, about 3 mi south of Yakima, was discovered in late 2017, after a long fissure was discovered high on Rattlesnake Ridge: this fissure was reported to be 250 feet deep in one place.
+The slide area sits adjacent to a gravel quarry at the south end of the ridge, and, fearing a major disaster, quarry engineers called for the evacuation of nearby homes.
+The slide area also lies above a section of Interstate 82, and a major slide on the ridge could close the highway.

+On the weekend of January 20–21, 2018 there was flurry of new reporting, which highlighted fears that the landslide would collapse suddenly within weeks or months if not weeks.
+Officials in Yakima County and Union Gap declared an official disaster, and seismologists led by Amanda Thomas of the University of Oregon deployed an array of equipment to monitor the long-term behavior of the landslide.
+The slide's motion slowed from a maximum of 1.6 ft per week in 2018, to approximately 1 in per week in 2025, and although it caused the closure of a nearby frontage road, Thorp Road, it was determined not to be a threat to the highway.
+Instead, it was expected that the slide would gradually build up a "self buttress" and slow to a stop.

 2016 wildfire

 The Range 12 fire was started on July 31, 2016, in eastern Washington, at the Yakima Training Center northeast of Yakima, Washington.
 The city it started closest to was Moxee, Washington on July 30, 2016 local time.
 It quickly grew to over 176000 acre to cover parts of Yakima County and Benton County.
 The fire was the third in recent years to affect the area surrounding the Hanford Reach National Monument and the Arid Lands Ecology Reserve near Rattlesnake Ridge.
 The fire was eventually contained through the use of controlled burns on Rattlesnake Mountain in Benton County due to concerns that the fire was getting too close to the Hanford Nuclear Reservation, which had recently been compared to the Fukushima nuclear disaster by Newsweek magazine.